BestTimesToVisit.com Logo

 Frequently Asked Questions

-For that postcard-perfect weather – think endless sunshine, minimal rain, and calm seas – aim for the dry season, which runs from December to April.
-This is peak season for a reason, so expect higher prices and more crowds, but the trade-off is truly idyllic conditions for diving, snorkeling, and just soaking up the sun.
+For that postcard-perfect weather – think endless sunshine, clear blue skies, and calm seas – aim for the dry season, which runs from December to April.
+This is when you'll experience the least amount of rain and humidity, making it ideal for diving, snorkeling, and simply lounging on the beach.
+Just be prepared for peak season pricing and book well in advance!

 What is the cheapest month to visit Maldives?